'Succession' filming locations: Inside the world of Waystar Royco

 1. New York City

-Over three seasons, NYC production has bounced all over the boroughs, from the highbrow hotels of midtown like The Pierre and The Plaza to the East New York Freight Tunnel in Brooklyn where Tom's bachelor party takes place.
-We're looking forward to seeing what New York spots the Roys hit up next.
+Over the four seasons, NYC production has bounced all over the boroughs, from the highbrow hotels of midtown like The Pierre and The Plaza, to the East New York Freight Tunnel in Brooklyn where Tom's bachelor party takes place.
+We're looking forward to seeing what other New York spots the Roys hit up next.

 Like Brian Cox, the actor playing him, Logan Roy was born in Dundee, Scotland, a locale we get to see for ourselves in season two when the Roy patriarch visits his birthplace to celebrate his 50th anniversary as CEO of Waystar Royco.